scrappedsoda/NyuziProcessor/README.md

 11) If you choose the `scene_viewer` application for Nyuzi, control the rotation with the pushbuttons.

 > In addition to rotating the objects, you can move within the scene.
 This is only useful when loading `luigi_circuit`.
 To do so, set at least one switch to `on` which changes the behavior of the pushbuttons.

+## Additional software needed:
+`sudo apt install imagemagick-6.q16` to get the convert program, which is used wen generating the resouce files